mzur/kirby-calendar-plugin/README.md

 ## Localisation

-The plugin is designed to fully support localization, thus requiring Kirby's language support to be enabled.
+The plugin is designed to fully support localisation, thus requiring Kirby's language support to be enabled.

 ### Language variables